mdivyanshu97/mdivyanshu97.github.io/_pages/about.md

 I'm **Divyanshu Mishra**, a PhD student in the Department of Engineering Science at the [University of Oxford](https://www.ox.ac.uk/), supervised by [Professor Alison Noble](https://ibme.ox.ac.uk/person/alison-noble/).
 I’m honoured to be fully funded by the **Athena-Bronze Scholarship**.

 My research focuses on **long video understanding**, specifically in **video localization**, **self-supervised video representation learning**, and **multi-modal large language models**.
 I develop these methods in the context of **fetal ultrasound videos**, with the goal of significantly improving the early detection of **Congenital Heart Diseases**.
-Ultimately, my work aims to develop **algorithms that streamline the workflow of sonographers and assist clinicians in diagnosing congenital conditions**.
+Ultimately, my work aims to develop **algorithms that streamline the workflow of sonographers and assist clinicians in diagnosing congenital heart conditions**.

 I recently interned at **Amazon Science** as an **Applied Scientist 2**, where I worked on **Video Large Language Models (Video-LLMs)** and developed training methodologies that leverage single-modality data to reduce reliance on paired datasets.